 ‘The only real certainty is that employees will be required to continuously learn new skills and new ways of thinking.
 A university degree gives you the ability to do this.’

 But doesn’t school teach you how to learn?
 If you’re approaching the end of 13 years at school, surely you’ve learnt how to learn already?

-‘Not necessarily,’ Walker says.
+‘Not necessarily,’ Hahn says.
 ‘Learning in a university setting is more about developing as a truly independent, adult learner who can engage with new content or ideas and apply them in multiple contexts.’

 Unlike school, a university degree offers more freedom to focus on the things you enjoy learning about.

 ‘Because of this, many students find university a more enjoyable experience.
 It’s very flexible too, with students having more control over their study timetable and often combining university with a part-time job.’